nvsco-10/mock-photo-portfolio/README.md

 </p>

-## API
+## Images/API

 - All images in the portfolio gallery are generated using the [Pexels API](https://www.pexels.com/api/documentation/).
+- All image credits go to the photographers.
+No copyright infringement intended.
-- The site does not use a paid subscription so there is a limit of 200 calls per hour.
+- The site does not use a paid subscription to the Pexels API so there is a limit of 200 calls per hour.
+In the event that images do not load, please check back in an hour or so.

 ## Tests